-Preliminary activities would start from January 2024 with seabed assessments to determine suitable drilling and infrastructure locations.
+Preliminary activities would start from November 2024 with seabed assessments to determine suitable drilling and infrastructure locations.
+Subject to internal and external approvals, P&A of suspended legacy wells and drilling of new wells would commence from March 2025 and may continue up to January 2026.

 Drilling program